Culinary Institute Lenôtre

 The school colors (Blue and Red) refer to the school's French Legacy.

 History

 The Culinary Institute Lenotre was founded in September 1998 in Houston, Texas by the chef Alain Lenotre, EMBA, and his wife Marie Lenotre.

 Alain Lenotre and his father, Chef Gaston Lenotre who was known as the pope of the French pastry, first created a culinary school in France in 1971 : Ecole Lenôtre Plaisir.
-After moving to Houston,TX in the early 1980s, Alain and Marie Lenotre founded the Culinary Institute Lenotre.
+After moving to Houston, Texas, in the early 1980s, Alain and Marie Lenotre founded the Culinary Institute Lenotre.